 AHS EMHS MVHS RHS SEMHS CLASS DESCRIPTION

 EM-1 1.
 BUSINESS TECHNOLOGY CORE

 Prerequisite(s): None

-Business Technology Core is the foundation course for all business sequences.
-It is the introductory course for all business sequences.
-It is the introductory course for all business sequences.
-The course emphasizes business communication, basic economic concepts, basic financial concepts, functions of business, business technology, career preparation, and job acquisition.
-Business Technology Core provides students with a foundation of business skills and knowledge necessary to pursue a major in business at postsecondary institutions.
+Business Technology Core is the foundation course fo all business sequences.
+It is the introductory course for all business pathways.
+The course emphasizes busine communication, basic economic concepts, basic finan concepts, functions of business, business technology, career preparation, and job acquisition.
+Business Technology Core provides students with a foundation business skills and knowledge necessary to pursue a major in business at postsecondary institutions.
 It will also prepare students for entry-level employment upon high school graduation.
 The class reinforces academic concepts through real-life applications in the business environment.
-As part of the course, students will be introduced to various types of business software such as word processing, and spreadsheet.
+As part of the course, students will be introduced to various types of business software such word processing, and spreadsheet.
 Business Technology Core encompasses computer literacy and keyboarding.